keithalewis/math/_uf.md

 Consider a contract $C$ where the buyer would like to receive the price of stock $S$ at time $T$.
 The contract seller asks for some amount at time 0 and is obligated to satisfy the contract.
-This is the simplest case of derivative valuation.
+This is a very simple case of derivative valuation.
-The seller can just buy one share of $S$ for $S_0$ at time $0$, then sell it at time $T$ to fulfill the contract.
+The seller can just buy one share of $S$ for $S_0$ at time $0$, then sell it at time $T$ for $S_t$ to fulfill the contract.

 A _derivative_ is a (legal) contract: I will give you this at these times if you will give me that at those times.
 A _buyer_ specifies what